alexAubin/yunohostWorkshop/sheet.md

 1. The email address you enter here is **YOUR NEW email address** created using the email software of your yunohost server.
 So you can choose any email address ending with your domain name (for instance `me@yourdomain.nohost.me`)
     - You can choose a maximal size for the mail box or leave it empty, no to set any limit.

 1. At this end, choose a password (or passphrase) for the new user.
-It will be used to access the **User Interface** with your new user account.
+It's different to the administrator password and it will be used to access the **User Interface** with this new user account.

 You should now have one user in the list.
 Go back to the home section (tiny home icone).